*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 If you are reading about inversion tables, there’s a good chance that you suffer from back and/or neck pain.
-Inversion tables like The Teeter FitSpine X1 use gravity to decompress the spine and stretch back muscles giving you much-needed relief from the many side effects of spinal compression and muscle tension.
+Inversion tables like the Teeter FitSpine X1 decompress the spine and stretch back muscles giving you much-needed relief from the many side effects of spinal compression and muscle tension.
 There have been studies that support the notion that spinal decompression and paraspinal muscle stretching can decrease back pain with continued use.
 That’s not all hot air.
 Teeter’s inversion tables have helped decrease my back pain more than any other product I’ve ever used.

 The best part about the FitSpine X1 is its ease of use.
 Once you secure yourself in the ergonomic ankle supports, you just lie back and relax.
 You can invert the bed by simply putting an arm or two over your head.
 There’s no straining or flailing to get down or back up.
 It’s all done with simple arm movements.